-COURSE OBJECTIVES CS01: To make students understand basics of auditing.
-CS02: To impart basic knowledge on Vouching.
-CS03: To impart basic knowledge on internal check.
-CS04: To give basic ideas on rights of company auditor CS05: To give basic ideas on duties of company auditor COURSE OUTCOMES C01: Students will be having a fair idea about process of auditing.
-C02: Students will know about process of Vouching.
-C03: Students will know about the system of Internal Check.
-C04: Students will be familiar with the rights of Company Auditor.
-C05: Students will be familiar with the duties of Company Auditor.
+- To make students understand basics of auditing. - To impart basic knowledge on Vouching. - To impart basic knowledge on internal check. - To give basic ideas on rights of company auditor - To give basic ideas on duties of company auditor

+C01: Exhibit a fair idea about process of auditing.

+C02: Be able to understand process of vouching.

+C03: Be familiar with the system of internal check.

+C04: Be familiar with the rights of company auditor.

+C05: Show familiarity with the duties of company auditor.

-Introduction- Definition of Auditing, features of Auditing, Advantages, objectives of Audit, Detection and prevention of errors and frauds-Classification of Audit- statutory, private, government, internal, continuous, annual, interim, partial, balance-sheet, cost, tax, management and social audit.
+Introduction- Definition of Auditing, features of Auditing, Advantages, objectives of Audit, Detection and prevention of errors and frauds- Classification of Audit- statutory, private, government, internal, continuous, annual, interim, partial, balance-sheet, cost, tax, management and social audit.
 Preparation before audit -Audit programme - Audit note book - Audit working papers - Procedure of Audit -Techniques of Audit.